 PHP MySQL Using the LIMIT Clause

-The LIMIT clause in MySQL is used to restrict the number of records returned in a SELECT query.
+In PHP MySQL Using the LIMIT Clause is used to restrict the number of records returned in a SELECT query.
 It’s very useful for pagination or displaying a subset of data.

 1️⃣ Using mysqli (Procedural)